 By submitting your Application you confirm officially your interest in applying to a place in the ROSE Masters programme for the next academic year, which begins in September.
-The applications for the academic year 2013/2014, which will start on September 1, 2013, will open in November 2012 and close on Thursday March 28, 2013 at midday Italian time.
+The applications for the academic year 2016/2017, which will start on October 1, 2016, will close on April 29, 2016, at 13:00, Italian time.

-Earthquake Engineering and Engineering Seismology (ROSE) is one of the three curricula of the doctoral programme in Understanding and Managing Extremes run by the UME Graduate School, the other being Risk and Emergency Management (REM) and Weather-Related Risks (WRR).
+Earthquake Engineering and Engineering Seismology (ROSE) is one of the four curricula of the doctoral programme in Understanding and Managing Extremes run by the UME Graduate School, the other being Risk and Emergency Management (REM), Weather-Related Risk (WRR) and Environmental Chemical Risk (ECR).
 Hence, when filling in the application form, applicants will have to specify to which curriculum they are applying.

 When you will have finished providing all the requested data, you will be able to 'Submit your Application', and in this way confirm officially your interest in applying to a place in the UME School PhD programme for the next academic year which begins in September.
-The applications for the academic year 2013/2014, which will start on September 1, 2013, will open in early January 2013 and close on Thursday March 14, 2013 at midday Italian time.
+The applications for the academic year 2016/2017, which will start on October 1, 2016, will close on April 12, 2016, at 13:00, Italian time (CET).

 Application for admission to a PhD Degree is based on an oral examination, following prior selection on the basis of the academic qualifications and experience submitted in the application form.
-The candidates selected for the oral examination will be contacted by the Admission Board to schedule the examination that will take place on April 3, 2013.
+The candidates selected for the oral examination will be contacted by the Admission Board to schedule the examination that will take place on 5 May 2016.
 Upon request by the candidate, the oral examination may take place via remote interview (e.g. using skype) from 6 to 11 May 2016.

-Up to fourteen applicants in total will be admitted to the three curricula of the UME doctoral programme (provided that all demonstrate a level of knowledge compliant with the minimum standards set by the Admission Board at the UME School).
+Up to twelve applicants in total will be admitted to the four curricula of the UME doctoral programme (provided that all demonstrate a level of knowledge compliant with the minimum standards set by the Admission Board at the UME School).

 The MEEES programme is an Erasmus Mundus Masters Course, that aims to provide higher-level education in the field of Earthquake Engineering and Engineering Seismology.
-Graduate students involved in this Erasmus Mundus Masters course have the possibility of following a 18-month MSc programmes on either Earthquake Engineering or Engineering Seismology or Earthquake Engineering and Engineering Seismology.
+Graduate students involved in this Erasmus Mundus Masters course have the possibility of following an 18-month Master programme on either Earthquake Engineering or Engineering Seismology or Earthquake Engineering and Engineering Seismology.